divio/application-documentation/docs/tutorial/conf.rst

     html_theme = 'alabaster'

 *Alabaster* is a plain and perfectly functional theme, but both on the `Read the Docs
-<readthedocs.org>`_ website and when building locally, you will want your domentation to use the
+<readthedocs.org>`_ website and when building locally, you will want your documentation to use the
 ``sphinx_rtd_theme``.

 In place of the line setting the ``html_theme``, add::